This text is taken from an interview with Francis Hallé, conducted by Éric Fabre in the context of the 2020 COVID crisis.

 The Covid19 global pandemic and the colossal health, economic, social and cultural crisis that it has engendered for human society has cruelly revealed the dramatic consequences of the degradation of biodiversity.
 From the point of view of a botanist and specialist in forests – especially tropical forests – how does all this manifest itself?
 What is the relationship between human health and biodiversity?

-We also care about biodiversity for a philosophical reason: because we are a part of it.
-The human species is a product of biological evolution, just as much as any other living species.
+There is also a philosophical reason for our attachment to biodiversity: we are part of it; the human species is the product of biological evolution, just like any other living species.

 The last COP 25 was particularly disappointing.
 Do you think that forests get the attention they deserve in world affairs today?